nklagge/klaggenet/content/post/2017 03 06 The Best Bear in All the World.md

 ---
 date: 2017-03-06
 meta: true
-title: "The Best Bear in All the World"
+title: "<em>The Best Bear in All the World</em>"
+subtitle: "A.A.
+Milne"
 toc: false
 categories:
 - A.A.
 Milne